nipsalvin/qr_code_generator/README.md

 # qr_code_generator
-This is a generator for QR Codes in HTML and alittle javascript
+This is a generator for QR Codes in HTML, css and alittle javascript